t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/sensitive_data.md

 #### 5. CI/CD Pipeline Configuration
 - **Trigger**: When a job is executed on the self-hosted runner.
 - **Action**:
-  - Use scripts or plugins to authenticate with the secrets management tool.
+  - Use scripts or plugins to authenticate with the secrets' management tool.
   - Retrieve the required secrets and store them in environment variables for the duration of the job.

 #### 6. Access Control